E3nviction/sodium/README.md

 Note that `on_click_func` is a function that takes no parameters and returns nothing.
 Anyway, let's say we wanted the button to change the text of the label to "Goodbye, World!" but without on_click_func.
-Do you still remember that I said that `on_click_func` is not the only way to do this?
+Do you still remember what I said?
+That `on_click_func` is not the only way to do this?

 well...
 ```python